camkol/SoleShoes/readme.md

 ### What I learned

 This was done during the jQuery course.
-Learned the possibilities of jquery.
+Learned the possibilities of jQuery.

 ### Continued development